eucall-software/singfel/README.md

 make install DESTDIR=/path/to/armadillo/directory
-Note: If you want to use svd(), uncomment #define ARMA_USE_LAPACK in /path/to/armadillo/directory/include/armadillo_bits/config.hpp You don't need to recompile armadillo
+Note: If you want to use svd(), uncomment #define ARMA_USE_LAPACK in /path/to/armadillo/directory/include/armadillo_bits/config.hpp Also, uncomment #define ARMA_64BI_WORD to use large matrices (>4 billion elements).
+You don't need to recompile armadillo.

 HDF5
 ./configure --prefix=/path/to/hdf/directory --enable-cxx